jarrett/cities-old/doc/thing-file-format.md

 Not everything is a Thing.
 Most notably, overlay textures are not Things in themselves.
 However, a Thing *can* (and often does) include overlay textures.

 If each instance of a particular kind of building, tree, etc, is a Thing, then what do we call a single class of building, tree, etc?
 In other words, what do we call the Platonic form of, say, Birch Tree Variant 6?
 We call it a MetaThing.
 We could have called it a ThingClass or ThingType, but that would misleadingly conflate our concept of a Platonic Thing with programming languages' type systems.
 To be clear, they *are* different.
-We *don't* define a C++ class, a Haskell type, or what have you for each MetaThing.
+We *don't* define a Rust struct or what have you for each MetaThing.
 MetaThings are just packets of configuration data.

 ## Vertical Positioning